How to Find the Best SaaS Help Desk Widget [In-Depth Guide]

 But before we get to that, I want to briefly explain what a help center widget actually is, and why it’s such a useful part of any successful SaaS product.

-What is a help center widget?
+What is a help desk widget?

 If your users need a helping hand, they can access the help center or help desk and find the guidance they need, without having to open another tab.